Ankith2000/aws-cost-audit/README.md

-#Cloud Cost Optimization strategies for EC2, S3, LB, Lambda and other AWS resources
+#Cost Optimization Scripts for EC2, S3, LB, Lambda and other AWS resources using CLI.